3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 We have an organic vineyard that has to be worked by hand largely.
 This means a lot of time out in the sun even if we plan out our work times as much as we can.
 I sometimes catch long sleeve linen shirts on sale and buy them up and we use them or the inexpensive packs of thin white t-shirts that guys wear as undershirts.

 Guayabera shirts can vary a lot in price but they are worth every time if you work out in the field a lot.
-This shirt is usually in the $35 range but sometimes you can find this style for even less.
-It is worth it to keep a watch on the prices and stock up when they are less than $30.
+This shirt is usually pretty affordable but sometimes you can find this style for even less.
+It is worth it to keep a watch on the prices and stock up when they are affordable.
 They last a very long time.
 They run a size small though so order up.

 Drink a lot of cold drinks